SkoolNotes/Taproot/2020ENG201/KBxHoDEssay.md

 - p2: torch
 	- the torch is being used simply for the sake of using a torch, for the idea of using a torch
 	- 'excuse' of vision, while truly being blinded.
+		- just like.. you guessed it! colonialism!
+	- to close read:
+		-